shopplugins/pushover-for-woocommerce/README.md

 Step 3.
 Setup WooCommerce Pushover Integration

  1. Login to your WordPress site
- 2. Go to WooComerce > Settings and click on the Integration tab
+ 2. Go to WooCommerce > Settings and click on the Integration tab
  3. Click on the "Pushover" link
  4. Click the "Enable" checkbox to turn on notifications
  5. Set the Site API Token to the value from 2c. above